 In fact, they are eager to talk about their experiences.
 They’re quite narcissistic as a group—the offenders—and they view this as an opportunity, essentially, to brag.

 This is just one study from one researcher, but the high number of repeat predators should be a warning flag.
 We’re well acquainted with the nebulous area of “he said/she said” in cases of acquaintance rape, but I suspect this gray area has led us to wrongly assume that such assaults—especially when alcohol is involved—may be unintentional or one-time mistakes.
 In light of Lisak’s findings, we should/must/need to challenge the validity of these widespread assumptions.
 Though Lisak focused on college students, it isn’t hard to imagine what happens after these undetected rapists graduate.

-When we find privileged men such as Roethlisberger alleged to be assaultive more than once, it is the right time to ask why.
+When we find privileged men such as Roethlisberger alleged to be repeat offenders, it is the right time to ask why.
 Maybe then we can better understand the nature of sexual assault and challenge false assumptions.
-We can only hope that asking such difficult questions now–and broadcasting the truth–will somehow be a preventative measure for the future.
+We can only hope that asking such difficult questions now—and broadcasting the truth—will somehow be a preventative measure for the future.

 UPDATE: The Atlantic responded to the original Ms. article.

 Follow Ms. coverage of sexual violence issues here.